chaitanyanarukulla/data-structures/README.md

 new.shift()
 new.remove()

-Additionally, LinkedList will interact with these built-in Python functions:
+Additionally, Dll() will interact with these built-in Python functions:

 * _len(new)_ - returns the size of the list.